davidtwco/rfcs/text/0000-build-std/7-stage-3.md

 release profile than by default (as in `[build]`) or for a specific target (as in `[target]`).

+However, permitting `build-std` in `[profile]` when in Cargo configurations, but not in Cargo manifests, is inconsistent with other options that exist in profiles.

 ↩ [*Proposal*][proposal]

 ## Why does `[profile]` have higher precedence than `[build]` and lower than `[target]`?